barryclark/jekyll-now/_posts/2018-10-12-aws-september-disruption.md

  - External monitoring outside or your operating region is important - if you use a third party, pick a region that is not the same as your production services.
  - Ensure that systems are multi AZ deployed if critical
  - Test deployment code with AWS API failures in mind.
- - Monitor other nearby AWS Regions, as customer may be moving to your Region during outages.
+ - Monitor other nearby AWS Regions, as customer may be moving to your Region during service effecting dusruptions.